 “Introduction to Decision Making and Consequences: Self-Image & Self- Esteem, Stereotypes” – Adela Henry

-1. The Students will learn to make decisions in life and deal with stereotypes/Self- teem 2.
-Make good choices in school as they select their classes 3.
-Participate in a cooperative learning activity 3.
-They will learn briefly about my years as an ESL student and decisions I made to graduate from HS and college.
+Students will learn to make decisions in life and deal with stereotypes/self-esteem, make good choices in school as they select their classes, participate in a cooperative learning activity, and learn briefly about my years as an ESL student and decisions I made to graduate from HS and college.

 For students to ask questions about immigration concerns, how immigration reform may affect them, how to appy for deferred action and other forms of immigration relief.

 “Take Control: Discover the Winner in You”- Nora Herrera-Olivieri (In Spanish)